raykendo/ESRI_REST_Diagnostics/MapLayerData/README.md

 - If the layer has attachments
 - If the layer supports statistics
 - If the layer supports advanced queries
-- If the layer has relationshipos
+- If the layer has relationships
 - If the layer comes from versioned data.

 ## Instructions